moa-digitalagency/PhramaGA/docs/COMMERCIAL.md

 - JSON response format
 - Query parameters for filtering and search
 - Submission endpoints for community contributions
+- Advertisement API for ad delivery and tracking

 ### Performance
 - Optimized database queries with indexing